 At this point it is worth briefly recapping on the steps we have taken over the last two years to understand how we have arrived at where we are today.

 In 2015 the Council, conscious that the philanthropic landscape was evolving, decided to undertake a strategic review.
 The purpose of the review was to look at what options might be available to the Foundation to develop a focused approach that would continue to fulfil our mission to advance the education of girls and women in Victoria.

-The area that emerged was for Invergowrie to focus on strengthening the opportunities for girls and women in the areas of Science, Technology, Engineering and Maths (STEM).
+As a result of the review the Council agreed that the area where Invergowrie could have a specific focus in strengthening the opportunities for girls and women was Science, Technology, Engineering and Maths (STEM).

-In addition, we looked at our grant-making history – who we have supported and to what value – and what the impact of any changes that we may make to our grant-making approach might have on them; and we agreed that any changes in our funding approach needed to benefit Victoria as a whole (and not focus predominately on Melbourne and its surrounds).
+Having decided that STEM would be our focus area, we looked at our grant-making history – who we have supported and to what value; we considered the type of grant-making approach that would be required by supporting a specific area (rather than funding a number of different themes and areas) and we agreed that any changes in our funding approach needed to benefit Victoria as a whole (and not focus predominately on Melbourne and its surrounds).

-So with these parameters in place we embarked on testing whether our initial idea of focusing on STEM would be worthwhile and more specifically our ideas of:
+So, with these parameters agreed we embarked on testing whether our initial idea of focusing on STEM would be worthwhile and in particular our ideas of:

 - undertaking some Research to summarise what is happening in the STEM area;

 To test our ideas, we undertook a series of interviews covering selected businesses, universities, schools, government departments and individuals across Victoria, interstate and overseas.

 Over the course of the interviews there was support from all areas for the direction that Invergowrie was considering.
 We interviewed, the then Lead Scientist for Victoria, Leonie Walsh and she was particularly encouraging.